What’s a buy-to-let mortgage?

 Some lenders won’t lend money for homes valued below £40,000 or so.
 Some even set the threshold at £100,000.

 Property type and materials:

 Lenders tend to be more likely to approve buy-to-let mortgages for terraced, semi-detached and detached properties and purpose-built flats.

-But don’t worry, as long as your property is structurally sound, chances are there’s a specialist lender out there willing to take you on.
-A mortgage broker can help you find one.
+But for the most part, as long as your property is structurally sound, chances are there’s a specialist lender out there willing to take you on.
+Your mortgage expert can help you find one!